 Leadership is a phenomenon that has interested people for hundreds of years.
 One rather outdated explanatory approach still plays a prominent role in practice and the media in particular: The so-called Great Man Theory.
 In this blog we present what this theory is all about and why it is time to look for alternative approaches.

-Niklas Luhmann one of the most influential sociologists of the 20th century and father of the social systems theory once stated that organizations are made of decisions (Luhmann 2000).
+Niklas Luhmann, one of the most influential sociologists of the 20th century and father of social systems theory, once stated that organizations are made of decisions (Luhmann 2000).
 He even went further and argued that every decision taken builds on past decisions which accumulate to an organization’s future.
-On a more practical level making the right decision can be a matter of life and death in high risk environments such as aviation, medicine or the military.
-In business decision-making quality is a key determinant of organizational performance.
-We’ll have a look at the state of decision-making in the business sector and how Evidence-based Management can help you as a manager and professional to improve your decision-making quality.
+On a more practical level, making the right decision can be a matter of life and death in high-risk environments such as aviation, medicine, or the military.
+In business, management and organizations, decision-making quality is a key determinant of good performance.
+We will take a look at the state of decision-making in the business sector and how Evidence-based Management can help managers, professionals and other stakeholders to improve decision-making quality.

 When we speak informally about an individual’s personality, we may be referring to any number of qualities, from their temperament to their sense of humor, even the kind of media they like.
 However, in the social sciences, the study of personality focuses on enduring, reliable traits about a person that can be measured, and which are useful in predicting behavior (Saucier & Srivastra, 2015).
 The leading perspective on personality within the social sciences is the Five Factor Model, or the “Big Five”, which describes individuals in terms of their openness to experience, conscientiousness, agreeability, extroversion, and neuroticism.